pantheon-systems/documentation/source/content/custom-certificates.md

    - The end-client certificate
    - Any intermediate certificates provided by the CA.

-  Be sure to send these as separate files, not a "chained cert."
+  Be sure to send these as separate files, and not as a  "chained cert".
   **AGCDN Users**: Sites with [Advanced Global CDN](/guides/professional-services#advanced-global-cdn) should provide the following certificate bundle:

    - Main Certificate